 The Fair Wear Foundation

-Fair Wear Foundation (FWF)’s mission is to improve labour conditions in the garment industry.
+The Fair Wear Foundation (FWF) is an independent non-profit organisation that is jointly governed by representatives of business, labour and non-profit sectors like non-governmental organisations, trade unions and business associations.
+FWF’s mission is to improve labour conditions and wages for workers in the garment industry.
 The focus is on the confection, i.e. where fabrics are processed into textile products.
 Sewing is one of the most labour-intensive steps in the production process, and working conditions often suffer as a result.

 The organization has two main areas of activity:

 On the one hand, its tasks include regular review, evaluation and public reporting on the progress made by member companies in implementing the FWF's requirements.
-This involves on-site inspections of production facilities as well.
+This involves on-site inspections of production facilities and interviews with workers as well.

 On the other hand, FWF and its members are developing and testing new approaches to better enforce human rights in their supply chains.

-FWF is an independent non-profit organisation that is jointly governed by representatives of business, labour and non-profit sectors like non-governmental organisations, trade unions and business associations.
-Member companies must sign the 8-point FWF Code of Labour Practice, which is based on UN- and ILO- principles and enforce them in their supply chains:
+Member companies must sign the 8-point FWF Code of Labour Practice, which is based on UN- and ILO- principles and enforce them in their supply chains.

 1.Employment is freely chosen